espebra/http-stress-test/README.md

 About
 -----
-This is template configuration for building stress testing environments on demand in EC2.
-It will:
+This is template configuration for building and executing short lived stress testing environments in EC2.
+The purpose is to automate the following steps:

 1. Build a given number of instances.
 2. Apply configuration.